andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 </p>
 </div>

-Because the song that precedes *Honky Tonk Badonkadonk* in our performance was sung by none other than...
-Ronnie Milsap.
-The opener to Milsap's 1982 album *Inside*, it's a stark juxtaposition to Adkins's objectifying anthem that pokes at that raw nerve deep in your gut
+My explanation for including this final nonsense narrative is the fact that the song that precedes *Honky Tonk Badonkadonk* in our performance was sung by none other than...
+Ronnie Milsap. *Any Day Now*, The opener to Milsap's 1982 album *Inside*, is a stark juxtaposition to Adkins's objectifying anthem.
+It's a song that pokes at that raw nerve deep in your gut that can't be described but everyone who's felt it knows the feeling.
+The feeling in the dying stages of a relationship when you're clinging the idea of what once was.

-a relationship on the rocks and a sweetie who's gonna break your heart.
-Milsap tenderly sings about that hollow feeling deep down in your gut when you know your sweetheart is about to break your heart,
+But you know.
+You tell yourself everything is ok.
+But you know.
+One of these days the hammer will drop and shatter your heart into a million pieces.

 <div class="text-muted fst-italic mx-3 mb-3">
 Any day now<br><br>